Géométrie et Théorie des Modèles

 Le séminaire reprend ses activités.
 Les horaires changeront de temps en temps, suivant l'origine géographique des orateurs.

-Les rencontres seront souvent retransmises par Zoom, le lien de la rencontre sera envoyé aux abonnés de la liste GTM.
-Pour s'abonner à la liste, consultez https://listes-lm.math.univ-paris-diderot.fr/sympa/help/user-subscribe.html, ou bien envoyez un mail à zchatzid_at_dma.ens.fr.
+Les rencontres seront parfois retransmises par Zoom, le lien de la rencontre sera envoyé aux abonnés de la liste GTM.
+Pour s'abonner à la liste, consultez https://listes-lm.math.univ-paris-diderot.fr/sympa/help/user-subscribe.html, ou bien envoyez un mail à zoe.chatzidakis_at_imj-prg.fr.

 Pour utiliser Zoom, il faut télécharger l'appli, disponible ici.
 Aucun abonnement n'est nécéssaire.